NASCAR on TNT Sports: 2025 return

 On November 29, 2023, TNT Sports announced that it had acquired the rights to five yearly summer NASCAR Cup Series races starting in 2025.
 TruTV will also hold the rights to practice and qualifying for 19 Cup Series races per season.
 All races, as well as practice and qualifying, will stream on HBO Max.
 NASCAR announced that they would hold a mid-season bracket challenge for Cup Series teams that would take place during TNT's five races.
 The top 32 drivers from the three previous races who would be seeded in the bracket for the start of the tournament based on their finishes in those races.
 The driver who wins the bracket challenge will win $1 million.
 Max will also exclusively have the rights to air a driver cam for every driver in all Cup Series races.
 The cam will include scanner audio.

 On September 5, 2024, as a prelude to the package, NASCAR Productions began producing a weekly studio show for TruTV known as NASCAR Inside the Playoffs, featuring Shannon Spake, Steve Letarte, Mamba Smith and Jordan Bianchi.

-TNT officially announced their broadcast team on November 18, 2024.
-Adam Alexander returns as the lead lap-by-lap commentator, with analysts Steve Letarte and Dale Earnhardt Jr.; the team will also be shared with the NASCAR on Prime Video.
+TNT officially announced its broadcast team on November 18, 2024.
+Adam Alexander returns as the lead lap-by-lap commentator, with analysts Steve Letarte and Dale Earnhardt Jr. The team will also be shared with NASCAR on Prime Video.